OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Restricted Attributes Configuration
 ===================================

-Users outside the oneadmin group won't be able to instantiate templates created by users outside the ''oneadmin'' group that include attributes restricted by:
+Users outside the ``oneadmin`` group won't be able to instantiate templates created by users outside the ``oneadmin`` group that include attributes restricted by:

--  **VM\_RESTRICTED\_ATTR**: Virtual Machine attribute to be restricted for users outside the oneadmin group
+-  ``VM_RESTRICTED_ATTR``: Virtual Machine attribute to be restricted for users outside the oneadmin group
--  **IMAGE\_RESTRICTED\_ATTR**: Image attribute to be restricted for users outside the oneadmin group
+-  ``IMAGE_RESTRICTED_ATTR``: Image attribute to be restricted for users outside the oneadmin group
--  **VNET\_RESTRICTED\_ATTR**: Virtual Network attribute to be restricted for users outside the oneadmin group when updating a reservation.
+-  ``VNET_RESTRICTED_ATTR``: Virtual Network attribute to be restricted for users outside the oneadmin group when updating a reservation.
 These attributes are not considered for regular VNET creation.

-If the VM template has been created by admins in the oneadmin group, then users outside the oneadmin group **can** instantiate these templates.
+If the VM template has been created by admins in the ``oneadmin`` group, then users outside the oneadmin group **can** instantiate these templates.

 Sample configuration: